Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

           please consult the [FAQ](https://azure.microsoft.com/pricing/hybrid-benefit/faq/)
           for further information.
 The only valid value is `windows_server`.
     * (required for custom image) `custom_image` defines the custom image to use.
-AAD `batch` credentials are required to use custom iamges for both Batch service and User Subscription modes.
+AAD `batch` credentials are required to use custom images for both Batch service and User Subscription modes.
         * (required for custom image) `arm_image_id` defines the ARM image id to use as the OS image for the pool.
 The ARM image must be in the